Introduction to Criminology, Communities and Criminal Justice

 Study Skills

-These books will also be very useful and available in the library at the Church Street campus, though it is recommended that you purchase your own copy of at least one study skills text:
+These books will also be very useful and available in the library, though it is recommended that you purchase your own copy of at least one study skills text:

 • Burns, T and Sinfield, S. (2003).
 Essential Study Skills: The Complete Guide to Success at University.
 London: Sage.